-The largest Indian reservation in the United States, the Navajo Nation stretches from the rim of the Grand Canyon in the west to the peach orchards of Farmington, New Mexico, in the east; from empty highways around Holbrook, Arizona, in the south to the sandstone buttes of red rock Utah in the north.
-Those 27,000 square miles have been home, more and less, for the last millennium.
+The largest Native American reservation in the United States, the Navajo Nation stretches from the rim of the Grand Canyon in the west to the peach orchards of Farmington, N.M., in the east; from empty highways around Holbrook, Ariz., in the south to the sandstone buttes of red rock Utah in the north.
+Traditionally marked by the four sacred mountains—Mt.
+Blanca to the east, Mt.
+Taylor to the south, the San Francisco Peaks to the west and Mt.
+Hesperus to the north—these 27,000 square miles have are the homelands of the Diné people.

-Many of the 300,000 residents of the Navajo Nation are now fighting to maintain their tradition of self-sufficiency, especially regarding health.
+Many of Navajo Nation’s 300,000 residents are fighting to maintain their tradition of self-sufficiency, especially regarding health.
 Take just diabetes.
 Historically, almost no Navajo suffered from it.
 But because of factors including the scarcity of wholesome groceries available within the Navajo Nation, one in three Navajo are now diabetic or pre-diabetic.
 In some regions, health care workers report diagnosing diabetes in every other patient.

-Partners In Health was invited in 2009 to help strengthen the Navajo Nation’s health system.
-Under the name Community Outreach and Patient Empowerment, or COPE, our program there supports two big initiatives.
+Partners In Health was invited in 2009 to collaborate on strengthening the Navajo Nation’s health system and has since been fighting those inequities and others, through partnership with Community Outreach and Patient Empowerment, or COPE.

-In collaboration with local partners, PIH also facilitates skill-building sessions, leadership workshops, certification trainings, and materials for patient visits, including iPad presentations designed for people who don’t speak English as a first language.
-All of those efforts are focused on keeping patients connected to health care.
+In collaboration with local partners, COPE facilitates skill-building sessions, leadership workshops, certification trainings, and materials for patient visits, including visual and Diné language presentations designed for people who don’t speak English as a first language.
+All of these efforts focus on keeping patients connected to health care.

-All told, more than 1,700 people have benefited from FVRx food vouchers and education, and 85 percent of those people have met the goal of eating five servings of fruits and vegetables per day.
-After just six months in the program, nearly a third of children who initially were overweight meet criteria for healthy weight.
+All told, more than 1,700 people have benefited from FVRx food vouchers and education, and 85 percent of participants have met a goal of eating five servings of fruits and vegetables per day.
+After just six months in the program, nearly a third of children who initially were overweight met criteria for healthy weight.